-Although there are at least 4 identified and deeply studied parenting styles (according to Dr. Diana Baumrind they are the authoritarian, permissive, uninvolved and authoritative, about which you can read on other articles of this blog), your personal style of adapting to parenting is as unique as any child-parent relationship can be.
-You make hold some values as more important than others, or you might implement them in different ways.
-For example, while most parents will agree that cleanliness is important, one might focus on leaving dirty shoes at the door; other might emphasize table manners while another one might focus on first exploring and then following a bath routine.
+Although there are at least 4 identified and deeply studied parenting styles (according to Dr. Diana Baumrind they are the authoritarian, permissive, uninvolved, and authoritative, about which you can read on other articles of this blog), your personal style of adapting to parenting is as unique as any child-parent relationship can be.
+You may hold some values as more important than others, or you might implement them in different ways.
+For example, while most parents will agree that cleanliness is important, one might focus on leaving dirty shoes at the door, other might emphasize table manners, while another one might focus on first exploring and then following a bath routine.

 For the above reasons, we’ve compiled a list of some strategies that you can adopt to increase your parental confidence while raising your little one:

 - If you like parenting resources and they make you feel empowered, try taking a class, reading a new book on the topic, or participating on a parenting community.
 Nowadays there are some really good online options!

 - Try not to compare yourself to other parents out there, especially on social media.
 Focus on your child, the amazing bond you share, and your strengths as a parent.

 - If you have more friends that are parents, give them one sincere compliment about the strategies they might use, and you might get some feedback in return!

 - Know that no other parent knows your little one as well as you do.
 When it comes to your child, you are the expert parent; so try to be mindful, but not overly harsh on yourself.

 - When you share time with your child, try to stay present while interacting, as these moments will give you immeasurable information about your kid.

 - And of course, make sure you cherish and celebrate all the learnings you’ve had as a parent!
 Parenting is no small feat, and you are rocking this!